joejag/ark-to-rpm/README.md

 ark-to-rpm
 ==========

 This is a tool to make RPMs from tar gz archives.
-It's inspired by the ark chef cookbook and the FPM tool.
+It's inspired by the [Opscode Chef Ark](https://github.com/opscode-cookbooks/ark) and [Jordan Sissel's FPM tool](https://github.com/jordansissel/fpm) - and it relies on the latter.

 ## Installation